 Victor races off to confront Polidori, who claims that he intends to leave.
 In a gesture of goodwill, he promises to destroy the Creature in a vat of acid.
 Victor’s resolve weakens, but he helps Polidori talk the Creature towards the acid tank.
 At the last moment, he warns his old friend, who runs amok.
 Polidori traps the Creature in the cellar and sets fire to the house, cursing Henry Clerval and denouncing Frankenstein as a hypocrite while he does so.

 Next up is the huge ball where Prima is to make her debut into Society.
 Victor drinks sullenly, while Prima dances and Polidori boasts.
 Polidori plans to use Prima’s beauty to leverage himself into power.
 He means to use her beauty to manipulate important figures, and in this way control Europe invisibly.
-It’s good supervillain stuff, but his glee at the thought of seducing powerful men by proxy suggests a different motivation.
+It’s good supervillain stuff, but his glee at the thought of seducing powerful men (albeit by proxy) suggests a different motivation.

 At the height of the ball, the Creature bursts down the doors.
 He crosses the ballroom towards Prima, past shocked and stunned gentlemen, then removes her collar revealing her scar.
 Then, he tears her head off.

 “Why?”
 Victor asks.

 I remember asking my Grandmother what this meant, and she said that the Creature didn’t want Prima to decay and become ugly like him.
 That’s a reasonable theory.
 Another possibility is that he recognises that the monstrous creature before him isn’t his beautiful Agatha.
 Perhaps he’s not saying “beautiful, Victor” but “beautiful Victor”, ie I did it for you.
 It’s a wonderfully ambiguous piece of writing with so many satisfying interpretations.